Dime (United States coin): Seated Liberty (1837–1891)

 Christian Gobrecht completed the design of the Seated Liberty dime, whose obverse was used with every circulating silver U.S. coin of the period.
 Mint Director Robert Maskell Patterson requested a new coin design, to be reminiscent of the Britannia image found on coinage of the United Kingdom.
 Chief Engraver William Kneass drew the original sketches, but suffered a stroke and was too ill to finish them or to oversee preparation of the dies.
 The task then fell to Gobrecht, who was promoted to Second Engraver.

 The obverse features an image of Liberty sitting on a rock, wearing a dress and holding a staff with a liberty cap on top.
 Her right hand is balancing a shield with the inscription "LIBERTY."
 The reverse featured the inscription "ONE DIME," surrounded by a wreath.
 All Seated Liberty dimes contain 90% silver and 10% copper, and are 17.9 millimeters (0.705 inch) in diameter.
 This size and metal composition would continue until 1965, when silver was permanently removed from circulating dimes.

 There were several minor varieties during the Seated Liberty's run.
 The initial design (1837) had no stars on the obverse and, further, the dates were minted in a Large Date and Small Date variety.
 These two types can be distinguished by noting the "3" and the "7" in the date.
 In the Large Date variety, the "3" has a pointed serif at top, and the horizontal element of the "7" is straight.
-In the Small Date variety, the "3" has a rounded serif, and there is small a knob, or bulge, in the "7" horizontal element.
+In the Small Date variety, the "3" has a rounded serif, and there is a small knob, or bulge, in the "7" horizontal element.
 Only the Philadelphia Mint made both varieties.
 The Small Date is slightly rarer.
 The New Orleans Mint also made the Seated Liberty Dime in this year, but only in the Small Date variety.

 Thirteen stars (symbolizing the 13 original colonies) were added to the perimeter of the obverse in 1838.
 These were replaced with the legend "United States of America," which was moved from the reverse in mid-1860.
 At the same time, the laurel wreath on the reverse was changed to a wreath of corn, wheat, maple, and oak leaves and expanded nearly to the rim of the coin.
 This reverse design continued through the end of the series in 1891 and was changed only slightly in 1892, when the Barber dime debuted.
 Another variety is the 1838–40 dime minted with no drapery underneath the left elbow of Liberty.